 Looking At Today’s Numbers

-Our son is now three years old (click here to check out his dividend stock picks).
+Our son is now three years old.
 We started his 529 plan the month we returned home from the hospital.
 Our daughter was born about a week after I started this blog.
 I researched 529 savings plans extensively for them both, and wrote a detailed Virginia 529 review, which continues to be the preeminent Virginia-specific 529 review on the internet.
 The conclusion I came to was that the tax benefit given by the state outweighs everything else.
 So if your state offers a plan with tax benefits, it’s likely the best choice for you, even if it’s not a perfect plan.

 We contribute $300 per month, per kid to a few index stock funds.
 I’m planning to keep the money aggressively invested in stocks until we’re within 5-6 years of the college years before getting more conservative.
 The current balance on the two 529 college savings accounts combined is about $19,000.
 That would pay for almost one year of in-state tuition and expenses.
 We have a long way to go to cover the other seven years of school, not to mention tuition inflation.